Advantages and Disadvantages of Working in the Government

-- Permanent government employees are enjoying security of tenure which means a permanent personnel cannot be easily remove from service without any valid reason.
+- Permanent government employees are enjoying the security of tenure which means permanent personnel cannot be easily removed from service without any valid reason.
 Once you are appointed to the service, you can stay in service until the age of 65 unless you chose to retire earlier or resign from service.

 - Government offices offer a better salary as compared to other private institutions.
-Although it doesn’t mean that private employees received smaller amount.
-There are also private institutions which are offering salaries bigger than what an ordinary government employee could get.
+Although it doesn’t mean that private employees received a smaller amount.
+There are also private institutions that are offering salaries bigger than what an ordinary government employee could get.

 - Government employees can enjoy a two-day off in a week which is most often not being practiced in private companies.